Nondescript. The daughter of no one,

 Through it she saw a man, approaching.
 Deprived of his armor, yet instantly

-Identified as her family’s ally, the King’s general, Sisera.
+identified as her family’s ally, the King’s general, Sisera.

-Decorum dictated her invitation, but he could have demanded
+Decorum dictated her invitation, but he could have demanded it.

-entry.
 Her home, a parcel of land, a human head—all was

-drowsiness succumbed to slumber.
+it succumbed to slumber.

 the den of a friend, not the clash of a foe.
 By a peg rather than sword.

-At the hand of a woman named, but nondescript.
+At the hand of a woman, nondescript.